AI Procurement: Why it matters, Applications & Use cases 2024

-The number of artificial intelligence and machine learning use cases in different industries expands daily.
+The number of artificial intelligence and machine learning use cases in different industries expand daily.
 Procurement is no different.
-AI procurement applications like real-time monitoring of supplier’s performance and compliance data, identification of market-associated risk (e.g. tracking social media channels for signals about suppliers risk positions) and classification of spend and automation of repetitive tasks like invoice processing are bringing various benefits to companies.
+AI procurement applications like real-time monitoring of supplier’s performance and compliance data, identification of market-associated risk (e.g. tracking social media channels for signals about suppliers’ risk positions), and classification of spend and automation of repetitive tasks like invoice processing are bringing various benefits to companies.

 What is procurement?

 Procurement is the process of finding and agreeing to terms and acquiring goods, services, or works from an external source, often via a tendering or competitive bidding process.
 It involves making purchase decisions under conditions of scarcity.

 Why do procurement teams need to leverage AI?

 Data is crucial for procurement teams because, without the data, they cannot track the spending on goods and services and manage supplier and vendor relationships.
 The increasing number of data enables procurement teams to manage cost savings and supplier/vendor performance risk.